mobile app bar

 Los Angeles Lakers forward LeBron James (23) and head coach JJ Redick against the Phoenix Suns at Mortgage Matchup Center

 Redick was self-reflecting because of how good James was.
 He scored 30 points in 34 minutes, jumped athletically at every rebound, went for contested shots, and wasn’t afraid to attack the rim.
+James and Redick are of the same age.

 “Watching him is actually, probably makes me feel like a loser,” Redick admitted post-game.
 “Every time he falls on the ground, every time he has a box out, every time he gets hit hard and transitions… I feel it too.”

 “I’m just so out of shape right now, it’s remarkable.
 This is what I was talking about with him.
-It’s just the preparation that he puts in to his body over and over and over again, and to me, that’s the ultimate sign of competitive stamina.
+It’s just the preparation that he puts into his body over and over and over again, and to me, that’s the ultimate sign of competitive stamina.
 He just holds on to it every single day, and he gets ready to ring the bell,” Redick added.

-James has been the face of the league for over two decades now, and heading into the 2025-26 season, there were strong rumors that he was considering retirement.
-That may still be true, and he may just drop a bombshell on the community any day now.
+James has been the face of the league for over two decades now.
+And, heading into the 2025-26 season, there were strong rumors that he was considering retirement.
+That may still be true, and he may just drop a bombshell any day now.
 For the sake of the sport, we hope not.
+The way he performed against the Rockets makes us believe he has at least a couple more years left in him.

-But if James and the Lakers end up winning the chip in 2026, that may well and truly provide a storybook ending to arguably one of the greatest careers ever.
+However, if James and the Lakers end up winning the chip this year, that may well and truly provide a storybook ending to arguably one of the greatest careers ever.

 About the author